VipulChaudhari31/dodger-game-backend-part1/backend/README.md

 - 50 game sessions with varied difficulty
 - 20 obstacles with different attributes
 - 12 power-ups with rarity tiers
+- and then save it from main menu to see it in GameData Folder

 ### 3. **LINQ Query Operations**
 - **Aggregations**: Count(), Sum(), Average(), Min(), Max()